wilsonmar/wilsonmar.github.io/_posts/2018-10-02-contribute.md

       9. Modify test scripts to run on imported Dev. instance.
       <br /><br />

-   g.
+   h.
 Enable and test disaster recovery.

-   h. <a target="_blank" href="https://www.catchafire.org/volunteer/26956/ywam-converge-in-ocean-city--nj--tech-systems/">PROJECT:</a> To best communicate with student/interns, we need someone to research, propose, and then develop the best option for texting internationally to students, hosts, mentors, donors.
+   i. <a target="_blank" href="https://www.catchafire.org/volunteer/26956/ywam-converge-in-ocean-city--nj--tech-systems/">PROJECT:</a> To best communicate with student/interns, we need someone to research, propose, and then develop the best option for texting internationally to students, hosts, mentors, donors.
 Wilson said he and Kermit saw a company offering a good texting solution at Dreamforce.
 Texts can replace emails if they include links to static web pages or links with reminders to log in to dashboard to complete an activity.

-   i.
+   j.
 Make <strong>introduction videos</strong> to each of the <a href="#persona">persona</a> for display on the website and to make emails more "alive".

-   j.
-Create training for mentors in "drip" emails or videos.
+   k.
+Create training for mentors ?

-   k. <strong>Translations</strong> of the site into various languages.
+   l. <strong>Translations</strong> of the site into various languages.
 We have a team currently translating the site into Spanish.
 A LOT of their work is already done.
 At some point, I want to get a Volunteer Project posted to insert the “es:” text into the code.
 (BTW, all the training videos are also being translated to Spanish to be inserted into the videos too.
 That will be another project.
 The team in Colombia is translating those SRT files now.)

-   l.
+   m.
 Architect a more secure way to maintain passwords and other secrets for team (Hashicorp Vault, etc.)

-   m.
+   n.
 Propose one of your own.

 ### Collaborate